quarkusio/quarkusio.github.io/_guides/guides.md

 <div class="guide-item" markdown="1">
 ## Using our Spring Dependency Injection compatibility layer

-While you are encouraged to use CDI annotations for injection, Protean provides a compatibility layer for Spring dependency injection in the form of the spring-di extension.
+While you are encouraged to use CDI annotations for injection, Quarkus provides a compatibility layer for Spring dependency injection in the form of the spring-di extension.

 <a href="{{site.baseurl}}/guides/spring-di-guide" class="button-cta secondary">READ THE GUIDE</a>
 </div>